 If you insist on a mezzo performance, you won’t do much better than Janet Baker, singing here with a much older Horenstein from 1967.
 His conducting is not quite as much “on point” as on the 1928 version, but it’s still very fine.

 Mahler’s early orchestral song-cycle is, for some reason, not as well known or as well liked as Des Knaben Wunderhorn though the music is much more original.
-Soprano Susan Dunn isn’t the steadiest singer in the world, but the other soloists are simply fantastic and Chailly’s conducting pulls everything together with remarkable acuity.
+Ever since this superb performance with Michael Gielen was released, the one with soprano Susan Dunn and conductor Riccardo Chailly has fallen out of favor with me.
+Gielen pulls all the loose ends of this sometimes sprawling work together, and his soloists are far more attractive in sound.

 MAHLER: Des Knaben Wunderhorn / Janet Baker, mezzo-soprano; Geraint Evans, baritone; London Philharmonic Orchestra; Wyn Morris, conductor / Nimbus 5084